informatics-isi-edu/chaise/docs/dev-docs/style-guide.md

 For the default ("vanilla") application, we keep colors as neutral as possible.
 The default colors for the current chaise application are:

-- The navbar is very dark gray (#4D4D4D), as set in chaise's custom css file, appheader.css:
+- The navbar is very dark gray (#4D4D4D), as set in chaise's custom css file, navbar.css:

    ~~~~
    .navbar-inverse .navbar-collapse, .navbar-inverse .navbar-form {